Table of contents

 Advance reminders are easier.
 You can send those out one business day before the event.
 Two days before is appropriate if the person has to make elaborate preparations.
 If you use Calendly, you can easily schedule reminders to auto-send a certain number of hours before the event.

-Apart from when you send the email, one of the most important elements of reminder etiquette is how you say it.
+Apart from when you send the email, one of the most important elements of reminder etiquette is a friendly tone.
 You want to strike a balance between urgency and understanding.
 The gentler you can be, the better.

-Here’s how to craft a reminder email that will drive your point home without hurting any feelings.
+Below are several examples and templates you can swipe from — they'll help you craft kind reminder emails that drive your point home without hurting any feelings.

-A subject line is a must.
+A solid email subject line is a must.
 It’s simply good email etiquette to include one.
-A good subject line reassures the recipient that you’re not a spammer, which is important if you’re messaging someone like a vendor or job interviewer.
+A great subject line reassures the recipient that you’re not a spammer, which is important if you’re messaging someone like a vendor or job interviewer.
 They may not know you well and may not have your address in their contact list.

 If it’s a professional message related to a missed deadline, a good way to start your subject line is with the words “Response Required” or “Action Required.”
 These get people’s attention and may encourage them to open the email.